BOOKS BY KIM ARCAND & MEGAN WATZKE

 Megan and Kim have each been working, studying and/or researching in science and science communication for over two decades.
 They wrote their first book together in 2013 and had so much fun co-authoring they decided to try their hands at a few more books together.
-Their latest work on 3D printing the Universe will be out in September of 2022 with MIT Press.
+Their latest work on 3D printing the Universe came out in September of 2022 with MIT Press.

 Who we are

 Dr. Kimberly Kowal Arcand is the Visualization scientist & emerging technology lead for the Chandra X-ray Observatory, which has its headquarters at the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts.
 As a science data “story teller” she combines her backgrounds in biology and computer science with her current work in the field of astronomy and physics.

 Megan Watzke has spent her career sharing the wonders of science with the widest range of audiences possible.
 From her role as the press officer for the Chandra X-ray Observatory to her “public science” projects that inject science into daily experiences, she seeks to de-stigmatize science for everyone, but especially for underrepresented groups including women.

 STARS IN YOUR HAND: A GUIDE TO 3D PRINTING THE COSMOS

 Astronomers have made remarkable discoveries about our Universe, despite their reliance on the flat projection, or 2D view, the sky has offered them.
 But now, drawing on the vast stores of data available from telescopes and observatories on the ground and in space, astronomers are using 3D technology to go beyond a flattened view of the cosmos.
 In Stars in Your Hand, Kimberly Arcand and Megan Watzke offer an illustrated guide to exploring the Universe in three dimensions, with easy-to-follow instructions for creating models of stars and constellations using a 3D printer and 3D computer imaging.